 The business and personal finances of an entrepreneur are integrally related.
 Often personal resources fund business operations and business resources fund individual necessities and obligations.
 This course is designed to familiarize the entrepreneur with wealth maximization and tax minimization strategies for business and personal activities.
 This course covers basic tax compliance concepts and includes personal financial planning and estate planning issues.
-Restricted to MBA students only.
+Restricted to students only.
+Prerequisite: Completion of MBA core courses.